Spotlight Lucky 15: four horses to back on Monday

 Last updated

-- The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Monday
+- The Punt Acca: Harry Wilson bids to follow up a 7-2 winner on Sunday with three tips at Ayr and Kempton on Monday

-- Monday's free racing tips: six horses to consider putting in your multiple bets

-- The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Monday
+- The Punt Acca: Harry Wilson bids to follow up a 7-2 winner on Sunday with three tips at Ayr and Kempton on Monday

-- Monday's free racing tips: six horses to consider putting in your multiple bets